tarekAlsamkari/Whitepaper/README.ENG.md

 ## ✔️ Disclaimer
 The information contained in this document, Space Metaverse Token white paper, is provided exclusively for informational purposes without express or implied guarantees, including warranties of accuracy, completeness, or suitability for any particular purpose.
 This document is not intended to be and does not constitute trading, financial, investment, or other types of advice.
 Based on this document, you should not make any financial or investment choices without performing independent research and consulting a competent financial advisor.
 Some countries may have laws against trading or participation in crypto-related processes or activities.
 Find local laws about crypto-related activities in your locality before engaging in the Space Metaverse Token.
 No team member will be held responsible in case of any financial loss.
-Space Metaverse Tokens (NFTs), $SPMT tokens, and other crypto-asset trading have potential rewards and risks.
-It may not be appropriate for everyone to participate in the Space Metaverse Token economy and activities.
-Anyone thinking about investing should seek expert help.
+Space Metaverse Tokens (NFTs), $SPMT tokens, and other crypto-asset have potential rewards and risks.
+It may not be appropriate for everyone to participate in the Space Metaverse Token.
+Anyone thinking about  should seek expert help.
 Finally, you accept that you are using this white paper and its information solely at your own risk.